tommoyer/www-academic/_news/2010-04-06-ieee-sp-firma.md

 layout: page
 title:
 ---
-Our paper, OS Security Architectures Built on Smart Disks has been accepted for publication in IEEE Security & Privacy magazine.
+Our paper, "OS Security Architectures Built on Smart Disks" has been accepted for publication in [IEEE Security & Privacy magazine](https://www.computer.org/security-and-privacy/).